Divorce

 The Process and the Waiting Period

 Once a Petition for Dissolution of Marriage is filed and served, Washington law requires a 90-day waiting period before the divorce can be finalized.
-This cooling-off period is designed to allow parties to reach agreements on temporary orders, such as who stays in the house or how the kids are cared for, while the final details are being hammered out.
+This cooling-off period is designed to allow parties to reach agreements on temporary orders, such as who stays in the house or how the kids are cared for, while the final details are being worked out.

 Continue Reading Read Less